Empires rise and fall in space as on Earth.

 “I know what you are.
 I’ve already named you Kibitzer, as you’ll be spying on me the whole time.”

-“My mission is to ensure your safety, Dr. Noam.
-All new station arrivals are assigned a Companion.
-Your rejection of a brain implant adds to the concern over your safety.”
+“My mission is to ensure your safety, Doctor Noam.
+All new station arrivals are assigned a Companion on arrival, but the nausea you experience in weightlessness and your rejection of a brain implant add to concerns over your safety.”

 She closed her eyes and winced at a sudden memory of her mother, dying confused in morphine-suppressed agony after her implant surgery went wrong.
 Arista’s virologist father was not at her bedside.
-He was long gone, dying trying to save the lives of others in a vicious pandemic.
-Her parents would have been so proud of her academic success and this mission if they had survived.
+He was long gone, dying trying to save the lives of others in a distant, vicious pandemic.
+Her parents would have been so proud of her academic success and this mission had they survived.

 “Shut the hell up!”